-A General Emergency, as defined by Knox County Head Start, would be any unexpected event that could potentially threaten the safety of a child and/or staff person.
+A General Emergency, as defined by Knox County Head Start, would be any unepected event that could potentially threaten the safety of a child and/or staff person.
 Examples of a General Emergency are listed below:

-- Any threats to the safety of children due to environmental situations or threats of violence. - Natural disasters such as fire, tornado, flood, etc. (Such events as a fire and tornado have a clearly defined plan of action in each classroom and on buses at each center.
+- Any threats to the safety of children due to environmental situations or threats of violence. - Natural disasters such as fire, tornado, flood, etc. (Such events as a fire and tornado have a clearly defined plan of action in each classroom.
 In addition, children and staff practice a fire drill every month and tornado drills in the months deemed necessary by the National Weather Service.) - Loss of power, heat, or water.